Bachelor of Fine Arts in Dance

 The B.F.A. in Dance consists of 120 total credits, including the following:

 Performance, Technique, and Foundations

 Dance majors receive four years of daily training in ballet and modern technique.
 Technique classes are accompanied by accomplished musicians in piano, percussion, and a variety of other instruments.
 Ballet study includes investigation of classical, neo-classical, and contemporary forms as well as pointe work.
 In addition to learning various styles of the 20th – 21st century modern techniques, students explore the contemporary developments of the instructors and excerpts from various repertories.
-Additional training in jazz and musical tap forms are offered and encouraged.
+Additional training in jazz and musical tap forms is offered and encouraged.
 Individual expression and artistic development are cultivated along with strong technical foundations in guided semesters of dance techniques (D220-421 A/B/C).

-Students are initially placed in the appropriate level based on an assessment of their previous training during Fall or Spring Visit and Audition Days or by video audition.
+Students are initially placed in the appropriate level based on an assessment of their previous training during Fall or Spring Visit Days or by video audition.
 Placement in technique classes for non-majors depends on space availability, technical level, and suitability.

 Performance and Repertoire